Raicon47/limcard-hackaton/README.md

 - 3 sample eco-card templates

 ## License
-MIT (see https://opensource.org/license/mit.
-Certain Mylimcard features are proprietary.
+This version is open sourced for the purpose of the Kiro Hackaton.
+It is under the MIT (see https://opensource.org/license/mit) Certain Mylimcard features are proprietary.

 ## Want the Demo?
 Visit https://limcard-hackaton.vercel.app/